 1. They’re cheap.

 I am considered a middle-class millennial in a third world country, and to be honest, this is one of the main reasons why I buy used clothes.
 According to Business Insider, the millennials are the most underpaid generation.
 What more if you’re living in a third world country?
-Yes, some might have rich parents, but if you only earn 15000PHP (300USD) or less per month, you can’t just do away with buying clothes from fashion chains F21, H&M, Uniqlo etc., and still be able to save up for at least one out of the country trip every year.
+Yes, some might have wealthy parents, but if you only earn 15000PHP (300USD) or less per month, you can’t just do away with buying clothes from fashion chains F21, H&M, Uniqlo, etc., and still be able to save up for at least one out of the country trip every year.

 2. The clothes I get are unique.

 I’m 99% sure of that!
 While some ukay2x from South Korea are also mass-produced, there would only be a 1% chance that you run into someone wearing the same clothes as you do.
 What are the odds?